CiscoDevNet/terraform-provider-fmc/docs/data-sources/group_policy.md

 ### Read-Only

-- `access_hours_time_range_id` (String) ID of Time Range object that specifies the range of time this group policy is available to be applied to a remote access user.
+- `access_hours_time_range_id` (String) ID of Time Range object that specifies when this group policy is available to be applied to a remote access user.
 - `banner` (String) Banner text to be displayed to users.
 - `client_bypass_protocol` (Boolean) Drop network traffic for which the headend did not assign an IP address.
-Applicable only if the headend assigned only IPv4 or only IPv6 address.
+Applicable if headend assigned only IPv4 or only IPv6 address.
 - `client_dpd` (Boolean) Enable VPN client Dead Peer Detection (DPD).
 - `client_dpd_interval` (Number) VPN client Dead Peer Detection (DPD) messages interval in seconds.
 - `client_firewall_private_network_rules_acl_id` (String) Id of extended ACL to configure firewall settings for the VPN client's platform.